felixsonyusuftosin/jsWorkerUtils/README.md

 For variables that will not change it is recommended they be defined as `const` and for those that will `let` will do
    * All constants must be defined with all caps
 ## Code readability
-Code should be written with alignment in mind, readability and optimized